orgvue2/gizmocookbook/chapter9/custom_dimension.md

    }
 });
 ```
-#### Breaking this script into bitesize chunks
+##### Breaking this script into bitesize chunks
-To break this down, the first line Defines the name of the Script for reference:
+To break this down, the first line defines the name of the Script for reference:
 ```js
 /** {"name":"Org Chart Dimension"} */
 ```